Eglinton East LRT: Route

 Along Morningside Avenue, the line would jog through the University of Toronto Scarborough campus (UTSC) after passing the Ellesmere stop and turning east on Ellesmere Road.
 The university is planning a new street on campus (named New Military Trail) that would be located northeast of the existing Military Trail.
 The EELRT would follow this new street from Ellesmere Road back to Morningside Avenue.
 UTSC would have two LRT stops: the UTSC stop with the southbound platform on Ellesmere Road and the northbound platform on New Military Trail, and the Pan Am Sports Centre stop on the south side of its namesake.
 There are plans for a new bus terminal and connections to the planned Durham–Scarborough bus rapid transit.

-After leaving UTSC, the line would continue north until Sheppard Avenue, where the Scarborough Malvern LRT would have originally met the cancelled Sheppard East LRT.
+After leaving UTSC, the line would continue north along Morningside Avenue until Sheppard Avenue, where the Scarborough Malvern LRT would have originally met the cancelled Sheppard East LRT.
 The EELRT would then continue west on Sheppard Avenue to Neilson Road, where it would split into two branches.
 The first branch would travel north along Neilson Road and terminate at Malvern Town Centre.

 The second branch would proceed further west from Neilson Road along the alignment of the cancelled Sheppard East LRT to McCowan Road.
 There, this branch would connect with Line 2 again, where the future terminus of Line 2 Bloor–Danforth at McCowan Road and Sheppard Avenue would be located.
 The EELRT would terminate on Sheppard Avenue on the east side of McCowan Road.
 There would be an underground pedestrian path to the station's planned bus terminal as well as to Line 2.
 A project map indicates that two tail tracks for the EELRT would extend to the west side of McCowan Road.
 As a later project, Line 4 Sheppard could be extended from Don Mills station to Line 2's new eastern terminus (also along the alignment of the cancelled Sheppard East LRT).

 The EELRT tracks would be located in centre-of-street reserved lanes.
 There would be four road lanes separate from the LRT lanes along Eglinton Avenue East, Kingston Road, Morningside Avenue (north of Ellesmere Road) and Sheppard Avenue.
 There would be two road lanes along Morningside Avenue (south of Ellesmere Road) and along Neilson Road.